- 24 regular full-time faculty

 - Elizaveta Strakhov, Assistant Professor, Medieval British Literature and Culture, Critical Theory, History of the Material Text

-- Sarah Wadsworth, Associate Professor and Director of Undergraduate Studies, Colonial and 19th-c American Literature; History of the Book; Gender Studies; Children's Literature.
+- Sarah Wadsworth, Professor and Director of Undergraduate Studies, Colonial and 19th-c American Literature; History of the Book; Gender Studies; Children's Literature.

 Watson, Visiting Professor.
 Modern & Contemporary American Literature; Creative Writing.